Community Over Competition

 TAKE ACTION!
 Strategies for Connecting:

 - Have VIRTUAL COFFEE with peeps you know on social media.
-Reach out and have a chat on Skype.
+Reach out and have a chat on Skype or Zoom.
 This is the easiest and quickest way to get started.

 - Small Business Sisterhood (Pepper Makepeace – yours truly xo)